microsoft/mu_basecore/UnitTestFrameworkPkg/GoogleTest.md

+# GoogleTest - Unit Testing Framework

+## About
+This unit test framework, called **GoogleTest** is implemented as a set of EDK II libraries.
+It is one of two unit test frameworks supported by EDK II.
+Please refer to [the ReadMe](./ReadMe.md) for a comparison of the two.
+[GoogleTest](http://google.github.io/googletest/) and can be used to implement host-based unit tests.
+[GoogleTest on GitHub](https://github.com/google/googletest) is included in the UnitTestFrameworkPkg as a submodule.
+Use of GoogleTest for target-based unit tests of EDK II components is not supported.
+Host-based unit tests that require mocked interfaces can use the mocking infrastructure included with GoogleTest called [gMock](https://github.com/google/googletest/tree/main/googlemock).

 ## GoogleTest Samples

 There is a sample unit test provided as both an example of how to write a unit test and leverage